FernaandoJr/astrovista/README.md

    npm install
    ```

-3. Get your NASA API key or using the default public key `DEMO_KEY` by signing up [here](https://api.nasa.gov/), then create a `.env.local` file in the root of your project and add the API Key and the Mongodb connection:
+3. Get your NASA API key or using the default public key `DEMO_KEY` by signing up [here](https://api.nasa.gov/), then create a `.env.local` file in the root of your project and add the API Key and the MongoDB connection string:

    ```bash
    NEXT_PUBLIC_NASA_API_KEY=your_nasa_api_key